Joey Votto Player Props: Reds vs. Brewers

-Friday, Joey Votto and the Cincinnati Reds face the Milwaukee Brewers and Corbin Burnes, with the first pitch at 7:10 PM ET.
+Joey Votto -- hitting .273 with two doubles, four home runs, three walks and 10 RBI in his past 10 games -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Freddy Peralta on the mound, on July 15 at 7:10 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-3 against the Brewers.
+In his most recent game he had a hitless showing (0-for-3) against the Brewers.

 Joey Votto Game Info & Props vs. the Brewers